Psychlist1972/old-internet/README.md

 ![9 Track VMS Backup Tape](tape.jpg)

-And here is the source I compiled to be able to read it.
+Here is the source I compiled to be able to read it.
 Compiled and ran on WSL on Windows 11.

 [VMSBackup source](https://github.com/kkaempf/vmsbackup)

-And I'll finish with my .sig from back then, as one should
+And I'll finish with my .sig from back then, as one should.
+Nemesis was a MUD I was developing at the time.

 ```
 .---------.---------------------------------------------------------------.